adamwitanowski-nib/redocly/developer-portal/countrylist.md

 ### Available country list

-The destinationCountries describes the current available countries.
-This includes no product, unsafe and sanctioned country codes which are filtered out separately:
+The destinationCountries describes the current available countries and destinations.
+This includes no product, unsafe and sanctioned country codes which are filtered out separately.

+The country list returned includes 3 digit codes which are sent in the quote API request, name and country aliases.

+Country aliases can be used to define common alternative names to the country names.

 ```javascript
     {